 The carrying amounts reported in the Company's condensed consolidated balance sheets for accounts receivable and accounts payable approximate fair value due to the immediate to short-term maturity of these financial instruments.
-The fair values of the revolving credit facilities and term loans approximated their book values as of March 28, 2014 and December 27, 2013, as these instruments had variable interest rates that reflected current market rates.
-The carrying amount of the Company's senior secured notes at March 28, 2014 and December 27, 2013 approximates fair value as the interest rate obtained by the Company approximates the prevailing interest rates for similar instruments.
+The fair value of the term loan approximated its book value as of June 27, 2014 and December 27, 2013, as this instrument had a variable interest rate that reflected the current market rate.
+The carrying amount of the Company's senior secured notes at June 27, 2014 and December 27, 2013 approximates fair value as the interest rate obtained by the Company approximates the prevailing interest rates for similar instruments.